alpas/alpasdev/src/main/resources/docs/http-request.md

 <div class="sublist">

-* `header(key: String) ?
+* `fun header(key: String) ?
 String?` - returns the header value for a given key if exists.
 If multiple values exist for the given key, it returns the first value.

-* `headers(key: String) ?
+* `fun headers(key: String) ?
 List<String>?` - returns all the header values for the given key if exists.

 </div>